dantudose/LTR308/README.md

 This illumination sensor has a flat response across most of the visible spectrum and has an adjustable integration time.
 It communicates via I2C and runs at 3.3V.

+A modified version of the LTR303 driver written by lovelesh @ https://github.com/automote/LTR303

 Repository Contents
 -------------------